mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/07_References_Supporting_Proposed_Methodology.md

 Reference: Toktassyn, & Al-Hubaishi.
 (2026). *Enhanced SQL Injection Detection Using Advanced Feature Engineering and Machine Learning Ensemble Methods*.
 4th International Conference on Data Intelligence and Computing Technologies (IDCIoT), 914–921.

----
+--

 # Methodological Implication

 The reviewed studies demonstrate that both traditional and machine learning approaches can be applied to SQL Injection detection and prevention.
-Traditional approaches such as Aho-Corasick pattern matching and parameterised queries provide established methods for identifying or preventing SQL Injection attacks, while machine learning approaches such as SVM, Naïve Bayes, Random Forest, XGBoost and ensemble models have reported strong detection performance.
+Traditional approaches such as Aho-Corasick pattern matching and parameterised queries provide established methods for identifying or preventing SQL Injection attacks, while machine learning approaches such as SVM, Naïve Bayes, Random Forest, XGBoost, CNN-LSTM, BERT-LSTM and neural-network models have reported strong detection performance.

-However, the high performance reported in individual studies does not necessarily establish strong generalisation across different SQL Injection datasets.
-Several studies evaluate their models using specific datasets, while Hosen et al. (2026) demonstrate that performance can differ when external data is used.
+Several studies demonstrate strong performance using specific datasets.
+For example, Shah et al. (2024) and Toktassyn and Al-Hubaishi (2026) reported high Random Forest performance, while Liu et al. (2024) demonstrated high detection performance across two SQL Injection datasets.
+However, high performance on individual datasets does not necessarily establish strong generalization across different SQL Injection datasets.
+Hosen et al. (2026) also demonstrates that performance can differ when external data is used.

+The reviewed deep learning approaches, including Trident and BERT-LSTM, also demonstrate strong detection performance but may require higher computational and memory resources.
+This supports the investigation of a simpler and lightweight Random Forest approach.

 Therefore, the proposed research uses Random Forest to investigate whether a machine learning-based SQL Injection detection approach can maintain consistent performance across different SQL Injection datasets.
 Accuracy, Precision, Recall, F1-score, and Processing Time will be used to evaluate both detection effectiveness and practical efficiency.